Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Material and Experimental Details

 \section{Material and Experimental Details}

-The crystal structure and geometry of magnetic interactions in \BaCd is discussed in detail elsewhere \cite{Bhartiya2021}.
-Here we only recall that at room temperature the space group is orthorhombic, $P_{bca}$, with lattice parameters $a=8.84$ \AA, $b=8.92$ \AA, and $c=19.37$ \AA.
+The crystal structure (insets in Fig.~\ref{NewFigure}) and geometry of magnetic interactions in \BaCd are discussed in detail elsewhere \cite{Bhartiya2021}.
+Here, we recall only that at room temperature the space group is orthorhombic, $P_{bca}$, with lattice parameters $a=8.84$ \AA, $b=8.92$ \AA, and $c=19.37$~\AA.
 There are $2 \times 4 = 8$ magnetic $S=1/2$ V$^{4+}$ ions per cell, arranged in proximate square lattice layers in the $(a,b)$ plane, two layers per cell.
-The symmetry is further lowered to $P_{ca}21$ in a structural transition at $T_s\sim 240$~K, resulting in 8 distinct nn and nnn superexchange paths within each layer.
-Magnetic order sets in at $T_N \approx 1.05$~K and is of a ``up-up-down-down" character \cite{Skoulatos2019}, naturally following the alternation of nn interaction strengths along the crystallographic $a$ axis \cite{Povarov2019}.
+The symmetry is further lowered to $P_{ca}21$ in a structural transition at $T_s\approx 240$~K, resulting in eight distinct NN and NNN superexchange paths within each layer.
+Magnetic order sets in at $T_N \approx 1.05$~K and is of an ``up-up-down-down" character (right inset in Fig.~\ref{NewFigure}) \cite{Skoulatos2019}, naturally following the alternation of NN interaction strengths along the crystallographic $b$ axis \cite{Bhartiya2021}.

-NMR experiments were performed on a green transparent single crystal sample ($3.2 \times 2.5 \times 0.35$~mm$^3$) from the same batch as those studied in Refs.~\cite{Povarov2019,Bhartiya2019,Bhartiya2021}.
-The sample was oriented to have the $c$ axis parallel to the applied magnetic field $\bm{H}$, and was placed inside the mixing chamber of a $^3$He-$^4$He dilution refrigerator for the measurements below 1~K, or in the standard cold-bore variable temperature insert (VTI) for temperatures $\geq 1.4$~K.
+NMR experiments were performed on a green transparent single-crystal sample ($3.2 \times 2.5 \times 0.35$~mm$^3$) from the same batch as those studied in Refs.~\cite{Povarov2019,Bhartiya2019,Bhartiya2021}.
+The sample was oriented to have the $c$ axis parallel to the applied magnetic field $\bm{H}$, and was placed inside the mixing chamber of a $^3$He-$^4$He dilution refrigerator for the measurements below 1~K and in the standard cold-bore variable-temperature insert (VTI) for temperatures $\geq 1.4$~K.